 ‘Jane, look at the colour of the uterus.’

 Instead of having a bright reddish brown colour, it had a distinct bluish tinge which was darkening as she watched.
 Jane felt her heart miss a beat.
 Was it possible that the artery she had tied off was the only source of blood to the womb?
 Her mind ticked over.
-Sometime in the past she had read about an anomalous blood supply but had never met it that is until now.
+Sometime in the past she had read about an anomalous blood supply but had never met it, that is until now.
 Very rarely the uterus had only one main artery and today she had inadvertently tied it off.
 Once more in control her mind ticked over the choices.
 She knew she had to act fast.
 Finally, she decided to call her senior colleague.

 She rang John Lodge.